apatino16/javascriptNotes/jsObjects.md

 `const { propertyName } = obj;`

 ### Built-in Object Methods
-`Object.keys( )`
+`Object.assign( )`
-- The `Object.keys( )` returns an array whose elements are strings corresponding to the enumerable properties found directly upon object.
-The ordering of the properties is the same as that given by looping over the properties of the object manually.
-- Syntax `Object.keys(obj)`
+- The `Object.assign( )` method only copies enumerable and own properties from a source object to a target object.
+It uses `[[Get]]` on the source and `[[Set]]` on the target, so it will invoke getters and setters.
+Therefore it assigns properties, versus copying or defining new properties.
+This may make it unsuitable for merging new properties into a prototype if the merge sources contain getters.
+- Properties in the target object are overwritten by properties in the sources if they have the same key.
+Later sources' properties overwrite earlier ones.
+- Syntax: `Object.assign(target, ...sources)`
-- Parameter: The object of which the enumerable's own properties are to be returned.
+- Parameter: The **target** object — what to apply the sources' properties to, which is returned after it is modified.
+The **source** object(s) — objects containing the properties you want to apply.
-- Return value: An array of strings that represent all the enumerable properties of the given object.
+- Return Value: The target object.
+> Note: `Object.assign( )` does not throw on null or undefined sources.

+'Object.create( )`
+-
+- Syntax:
+- Parameter:
+- Return Value:

+`Object.defineProperties()`
+-
+- Syntax:
+- Parameter:
+- Return Value:

+`Object.defineProperty()`
+-
+- Syntax:
+- Parameter:
+- Return Value:

 `Object.entries( )`
 - `Object.entries( )` returns an **array** whose elements are arrays corresponding to the **enumerable string-keyed property [key, value] pairs** found directly upon object.
 The ordering of the properties is the same as that given by looping over the property values of the object manually.